 How much you have saved and your retirement lifestyle (budget) are the leading factors to determine how long your money will last.
 I always tell my clients to make a commitment to paying yourself first while working, be strategic in your investments, and be realistic with your budgeted spending.
 By doing all three, you will be able to live your retirement vision.

-If you are requiring guidance on your path towards retirement, please consider me to be a resource.
-Schedule a free consultation today.
+If you are requiring guidance on your path towards retirement, the Peak Wealth Planning team can assist.

 - - - - - - - - - - - - - - -

 About the Author